alicevision/MeshroomMaya/doc/Documentation.v0.4.2.md

 Shortcut : CTRL + 1

-This tool enable to set a 3D point more precisely from 2D points clicked on MayaMVG view.
+This tool enable to set a 3D point more precisely from 2D points clicked on MeshroomMaya view.
 It does not use the point cloud at all.
 You need to set this point in at least two views.

 Pressing "Enter"’ key, the 2D positions will be erased.